-Until recently, financial advisors were severely limited in the value they could extract from their software, but new, more flexible technology has the potential to simultaneously catalyze growth, lower operating costs and improve the client experience.
+Until recently, FAs were severely limited in the value they could extract from their software, but new, more flexible technology has the potential to catalyze growth, lower operating costs and improve client experience.

 Financial advisors can learn a lot from doctors and lawyers.
 Providing financial advice is evolving into a profession as indispensable and rigorous as medicine and law, said Adrian Johnstone of Practifi.